 Study of the biblical teaching concerning Man, Sin, Salvation, the Church, and Eschatology.
 Emphasis throughout is on the practical application of the teachings of the Bible to the Christian life.
 Particular attention is given to timely doctrinal questions.
 Both semesters and summer, OEE, three hours.
-Excludes: Christian Missions major, ministerial student and NT 516
+Excludes: NT 516.